-The bike ride will take place between the 24th March and 2nd April 2023 with Martin part of a team of 30-plus cyclists embarking on the mammoth 400km challenge with the aim of supporting MAG so that even more landmines and bombs can be destroyed in conflict zones and women, girls, boys and men can live free from fear.
+The bike ride will take place between the 24th March and 2nd April 2023 with the foodservice buying group’s Chief Executive joining a team of 30-plus cyclists embarking on the mammoth 400km challenge with the aim of supporting MAG so that even more landmines and bombs can be destroyed in conflict zones and women, girls, boys and men can live free from fear.

 Martin Ward said: